AtsukoCoffey/search4herbs/README.md

 ![Field achievement validation (2)](readme/bug-if-condition-achiev-2.png "Field achievement validation (2)")

 ## The bug after lost the game
-When I was tensting to loose the game, I found the ending is not properly devided for completed version and lost version.
+When I was testing to purposefully lose the game, I found that the ending is not properly devided for completed version and lost version.

 Solution:
 Made a function lost_status() that shows the players score and get lid of the sentences related to completed version from the ending role.